yangli136/SpringPR/proposal_pavedroad.md

 ## Problem Statement
 ---

-Historically in GMST, applications have been developed in silos without a common design or centralized strategy.
+Historically in this enterprise, applications have been developed in silos without a common design or centralized strategy.
 Wide range of technology stacks were casually chosen (e.g., IBM Mainframe, Salesforce, Aavaya, Salelytics, J2EE, Spring Boot, .Net, React, ePaaS, etc.).

 ### Challenges